Top 10 Reasons Not to Eat Chicken

 Only seven weeks after they’re born, chickens are crowded onto trucks that transport them to the slaughterhouse.
 Every year, tens of millions of chickens have their wings and legs broken in the process.
 They are trucked through all weather extremes, sometimes over hundreds of miles, without any food or water.
 At slaughter, chickens are hung upside down and have their throats slit, and they’re often scalded to death in defeathering tanks.

-If factory-farm owners treated cats and dogs as they treat chickens, they would go to jail for cruelty to animals.
-But instead, chickens spend their entire lives in filthy sheds with tens of thousands of other birds, each getting less space than a sheet of paper, where intense crowding and confinement lead to outbreaks of disease.
-Adult chickens have trouble breathing and standing upright and will even topple forward because they’ve been bred to have abnormally large breasts.
+Most chickens spend their entire lives in filthy sheds with tens of thousands of other birds, each getting less space than a sheet of paper, where intense crowding and confinement lead to outbreaks of disease.
+Adult chickens can have trouble breathing and standing upright and will even topple forward because they’ve been bred to have abnormally large breasts.

 A U.S. Department of Agriculture (USDA) study found that more than 99 percent of broiler chicken carcasses sold in stores had detectable levels of E. coli, indicating fecal contamination.
-In other words, if you’re eating chicken flesh, you’re almost certainly eating poop.
+That means you are almost guaranteed to be swallowing actual POOP every time you chomp down on a dead chicken.
 Consumer Reports states that there are “1.1 million or more Americans sickened each year by undercooked, tainted chicken.”